lion5/workshop-spring-boot/microservices.md

 <a id="dvd-service"></a>
 ## First microservice - dvd store

-As already described in the [implementation guide](implementation.md) we deploy a custom dvd store, where a user management is existent and also some kind of REST API.
+As already described in the [implementation guide](implementation.md) we deploy a custom dvd store, where a webUser management is existent and also some kind of REST API.
 The service is by far not feature complete but gives a first overview of all concepts which are needed to build a full stack app with spring boot and how to integrate it in an architecture with management services.

 To use our implementation solution of *solutions/taks5* you have to adapt the build.gradle: add *application* plugin, add *eureka client*, *actuator*, *config client* dependencies to your build. **HINT:** It is easier to create a suitable *build.gradle* through the Initializr.